Dermot Mee

-Dermot William Mee (born 20 November 2002) is a footballer who plays as a goalkeeper for Manchester United.
+Dermot William Mee (born 20 November 2002) is a professional footballer who plays as a goalkeeper for Manchester United.
 Born in England, he is a Northern Ireland youth international.

 Early life

 Mee was born on 20 November 2002 in Birmingham, England.
-A native of Birmingham, England, he is of Northern Irish descent through his grandmother, who was a native of County Tyrone, Northern Ireland.
+A native of Birmingham, England, he is of Irish descent through his parents who are from Galway/Tyrone and Limerick Ireland.

 Club career

-As a youth player, Mee joined Walsall F.C.
-Youth and Reserves of English side Walsall.
+As a youth player, Mee joined the Development Squad of English side Walsall.
 In 2015, he joined the youth academy of English Premier League side Manchester United.
 Subsequently, he was sent on loan to the English side Trafford in 2021.
 One year later, he was sent on loan to English side Witton Albion.

 The same year, he was sent on loan to English side Altrincham, where he made four league appearances.
 On 9 March 2024, he first made the senior matchday squad for a 2–0 home win over Everton in the league.
 English newspaper Daily Mirror wrote in 2025 that "since joining United in 2019, Mee has been a regular presence in training alongside the first-team keepers".
+On 3 July 2026, he signed a new two-year contract with Manchester United.